Mama Living Abroad

 *I recommend using a kitchen scale to weigh ingredients instead of measuring with cups and spoons.

 All-purpose flour: Regular all-purpose flour is perfect for making Sufganiyot.
 The most accurate way to measure flour is to use a digital scale.
-Weighing flour is better than measuring it by volume.
 To accurately measure flour without a scale, spoon the flour into your measuring cup until the flour reaches just over the top of the cup.
 With the back of a knife, scrape off the excess flour so that it is level.

 Yeast (active dry yeast): Active dry yeast needs to be bloomed in liquid before being used to make dough.
 However, it is not necessary to bloom newly purchased yeast.
 Instead, it can be added directly to the dry ingredients.